 General Practice & Emergency

 Jennifer is a native Coloradoan.
 She attended the University of Colorado at Boulder for her undergraduate degree, then went to Colorado State University, where she received her master’s and veterinary medical degrees.
 Dr. Delaney joined Vida Veterinary Care in 2006 and became a partner at the practice in 2009.
 She enjoys working with the squashed faced breeds (English Bulldog, Pug, etc) which she has lots of experience with through her own bulldog named Gracie.
-She has a wonderful husband and a young son that keeps her very busy.
+She has a wonderful husband and two young children that keep her very busy.
 In her free time, she enjoys many outdoor activities including biking, hiking, skiing, running, and hanging out with friends and family.

 Nancy received her Doctor of Veterinary Medicine from University of Illinois in 1991.
 After practicing out of state for a time, she joined Vida Veterinary Care (then University Hills Animal Hospital) in 1995.
 She is a partner/owner in Vida Veterinary Care.
 Nancy is proficient in all aspects of the general practice of veterinary medicine, and has a special interest in surgery.
 Nancy served on the Colorado State Board of Veterinary Medicine for 8 years and is very active in the not for profit community.